LASER-UMASS/cs520-Spring2020/threeinarow/README.md

 # ThreeInARow
-ThreeInARowGame.java and ThreeInARowBlock.java are a basic Java implementation of the Three in a Row game.
+This is a basic Java implementation of the Three in a Row game.

 ### How to build and test (from Terminal):